benmathew10/mentoring/notes.markdown

 Git: git status, git commit -m "<message>", git log, git add <file>, git init, git remote add <remote name> <url>,

+I learned how to use the manual, by typing "man" and the command you desire.
+You can also use the "-h" or "--help".
+This gives you a breif summary of what the commands do.